willhaslett/covid-19-growth/README.md

 ## Firebase
 - [Create your Firebase project](https://firebase.google.com/) and add a Firestore database
 - Create and download a private key JSON file for your project (Project settings > Service accounts)
-- Rename the downladed file to `.google_service_account_key.json` and put it in the project root (this file is ignored by Git)
+- Rename the downladed file to `.google_service_account_key.json` and put it in the project root (this file will be ignored by Git)
 - Customize `lib/upload_to_firestore.py` so that it works with the specific data that you want to upload
 - `python lib/upload_to_firestore.py`
 - Coffee